rohitsingh02/EDA-Habermans-Survival/README.md

 **Features**

-* There are 3 features
-1. 30 - It represents age of patient at the time of operation(numerical)
+* 30 - It represents age of patient at the time of operation(numerical)
-2. 64 - It represents year of operation(numerical)
+* 64 - It represents year of operation(numerical)
-3. 1 - It tells no of +ve auxillry node detected(numerical)
+* 1 - It tells no of +ve auxillry node detected(numerical)

 **Target Variable**